dylanpinn/MAT1830/lectures/lecture-05.tex.md

 ### Question 5.1

-There are two posibilites for each of the variables and this gives a total of $2
+There are two possibilities for each of the variables and this gives a total of $2
 \times 2 \times \dots \times 2 = 2^n$ possibilities.